gnaudio/jabra-browser-integration/README.md

 ## Version information.

 For information about individual releases see [changelog](CHANGELOG.md).
-For information about upcoming changes see also our [beta information page](BETA.md).